Configure hybrid cloud identity for Azure and Azure Stack applications

-You must have Azure Stack operator permissions for the steps in this tutorial.
+You must have Azure Stack operator permissions for the steps in this solution.

-The whitepaper Design Considerations for Hybrid Applications reviews pillars of software quality (placement, scalability, availability, resiliency, manageability and security) for designing, deploying and operating hybrid applications.
-The design considerations assist in optimizing hybrid application design, minimizing challenges in production environments.
+The article Design Considerations for Hybrid Applications reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid applications.
+The design considerations assist in optimizing hybrid app design, minimizing challenges in production environments.

 Create a service principal for Azure AD in the portal

-If you've deployed Azure Stack using Azure AD as the identity store, you can create service principals just like you do for Azure.
-The create service principals article shows you how to perform the steps through the portal.
-Check to see that you have the required Azure AD permissions before beginning.
+If you deployed Azure Stack using Azure AD as the identity store, you can create service principals just like you do for Azure.
+Use an app identity to access resources shows you how to perform the steps through the portal.
+Be sure you have the required Azure AD permissions before beginning.

 Create a service principal for AD FS using PowerShell

-If you have deployed Azure Stack with AD FS, you can use PowerShell to create a service principal, assign a role for access, and sign in from PowerShell using that identity.
-Create service principal for AD FS shows you how to perform the required steps using PowerShell.
+If you deployed Azure Stack with AD FS, you can use PowerShell to create a service principal, assign a role for access, and sign in from PowerShell using that identity.
+Use an app identity to access resources shows you how to perform the required steps using PowerShell.

 Using the Azure Stack API

-The Azure Stack API tutorial walks you through the process of retrieving a token to access the Azure Stack API.
+The Azure Stack API solution walks you through the process of retrieving a token to access the Azure Stack API.